The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

 A Siemens Biograph 64 slice PET/CT was used to scan the packets.
 The scanning parameters are provided in Table \ref{tab: param}.
-Here we offer simple descriptions of these parameters to provide a basic understanding of how they affect image capture.
-However, using medical CT scanning will require working with a trained radiologist who can determine the appropriate settings for achieving an optimal image.
-A basic understanding of these parameters can be useful for discussing the needs that are particular to the project with the radiologist, e.g. capturing trabecular bone, working with fossilized material, and navigating matrix in-fill or adhesion, all of which can be effectively mitigated using CT.
-For more detailed, technical descriptions of how CT scanning works, see \citet{scherf2013computed, spoor2000using, buzug2011computed, withers2021x, sera2021computed}.
+We provide a high level description of these parameters in the supplemental information.
+For more detailed, technical descriptions of how CT scanning works, see \textcite{scherf2013computed, spoor2000using, buzug2011computed, withers2021x, sera2021computed}.
+Using medical CT scanning will likely require working with a trained radiologist who can determine the appropriate settings for achieving an optimal image.
+Thus, a basic understanding of these parameters can be useful for discussing the needs that are particular to the project with the radiologist, e.g. capturing trabecular bone, working with fossilized material, and navigating matrix in-fill or adhesion, all of which can be effectively mitigated using CT.

-The CT machine captures images by sending a narrow X-ray beam through the target object, in this case bone fragments.
-It differs from a standard X-ray in that the beam rotates around the target object as the scanning bed moves along the $z$ axis, creating cross-sectional images with every rotation, referred to as slices.
-Slices can be stacked to create a 3D image.

-Rotation time refers to the time it takes for the beam to rotate around the target object.
-Slice thickness, as the name suggests, refers to the thickness of a single slice or cross-sectional image.
-The reconstruction interval, or slice increment, is the distance that the bed moves with each slice.
-If these values are equal, the slices are contiguous.
-If the reconstruction interval is smaller than the slice thickness, then there will be overlap between slices.
-If the interval is larger than the slice thickness, then there will be a gap between the slices and the information in between must be interpolated from the captured data.
-Smaller slice thicknesses improve the quality of the image but run the risk of increasing noise \citep{alshipli2017effect, lalondrelle2012investigating}.

-Pitch refers to the relationship between the rotation speed and the table movement.
-Using helical scanning causes what is called "slice broadening" because of the spiraling path (as opposed to a closed ring) used in each slice.
-In the case of the helical scan, the reconstruction interval is determined by the data obtained during scanning since the z-position changes within a single rotation of the scan and the z-position that starts a slice is based on the projection used to start the slice (see \hyperref[fig: helical]{Figure} \ref{fig: helical}).
-If the value of the pitch is less than $1$, then slices overlap.
-If it is equal to $1$ then the they are adjacent.
-If it is greater than $1$, then there are gaps between the slices.
-Decreasing pitch improves resolution but increases radiation exposure.
-Given that radiation exposure was not a concern for the bone fragments we chose a minimal value ($0.8$).